-The fees for taking SAT, ACT and other college entrance exams are not tax-deductible, but the federal government does allow a number of educational deductions and tax credits.
-Find out more about these educational deductions and credits and how they can benefit you.
+The fees for taking SAT, ACT and other college entrance exams are not tax-deductible, but there are educational deductions and tax credits to help offset your family's college expenses.
+Find out more about these educational tax deductions and tax credits and how they can benefit you.

 - The deduction is available even if you don't itemize and it covers tuition and mandatory college expenses up to the maximum set by the IRS for the current tax year.

 - The IRS halves the deduction for taxpayers above a certain income level, and as income rises further, the deduction is phased out completely.

 Lifetime Learning Credit

-The Lifetime Learning Credit allows you to claim up to 20 percent of your out-of-pocket college expenses each year for yourself, your spouse and your children.
+The Lifetime Learning Credit allows you to claim up to 20% of your out-of-pocket college expenses each year for yourself, your spouse and your children.

-You can claim Lifetime Learning for as many years as the student attends college and for both undergraduate and postgraduate studies, even if the student attends only one class a year.
+- You can claim the Lifetime Learning credit for as many years as the student attends college and for both undergraduate and postgraduate studies, even if the student attends only one class a year.

 - The student must attend what the IRS considers a "qualified college" to claim the credit.
 A qualified college is one that is eligible to participate in Department of Education student aid programs.

-In addition, you can't claim the credit if your annual income exceeds the limit set by the IRS for the current tax year or you are married but you and your spouse file taxes separately.
+- In addition, you can't claim the credit if your annual income exceeds the limit set by the IRS for the current tax year or you are married but you and your spouse file taxes separately.

 American Opportunity Credit

 - If the student has ever been a state or federal criminal because of a drug conviction, then he/she isn’t eligible for the tax credit.

 Claiming education credits

 - You can only claim the credits for out-of-pocket expenses, not costs covered by grants or veterans' benefits.

-The IRS also cautions that you cannot claim deductions or tax credits for room, board, medical expenses, student health fees, transportation or insurance, even if the fees are mandatory for students.
+- You cannot claim deductions or tax credits for room, board, medical expenses, student health fees, transportation or insurance, even if the fees are mandatory for students.